 Unfortunately a newly proposed "solution" to these protections, called the Bay Delta Conservation Plan, would divert the water around the Delta with two massive underground tunnels.
 This solution will further harm the smelt and other wildlife that depend on the Delta.

-The Center for Biological Diversity is actively challenging the plan to making sure that endangered species are not harmed by the tunnels, but we need your help.
+The Center for Biological Diversity is actively challenging the plan to make sure that endangered species are not harmed by the tunnels, but we need your help.